The Physical Death and Resurrection of Jesus-Verses

 4:7-10 NIV+

-would present His Son as His first fruits from the dead (1Co 15:20).
-Jesus’
+24:46-48).
+The Father would present His Son as His first fruits from the dead

-from the dead, so to will all believers (Ro 8:11), death has been defeated (Ro
+and was raised from the dead, so to will all believers (Ro 8:11), death has

-8:2), we will live in Paradise with our Lord
+been defeated (Ro 8:2), we will live in Paradise

 *For as in Adam all die,